 For those who come after….

 This is the French-est game ever: that’s pretty much everything you need to know about Clair Obscur: Expedition 33.
-It’s a game of contrasts as its title suggests.
-It’s operatic and understated, carnivalesque and dark, austere and decadent, goofy and sexy.
-Until I got used to the visual style, I frequently found myself blinking and saying out loud, “Too much!”
-But when my eyes finally adjusted, I was fully immersed in the world of Lumière and happy to spend 100+ hours there.
-In the final accounting, I think E33 (as it’s abbreviated online) fully deserved all the Game of the Year accolades it got even if I have a few lingering quibbles with its story and leveling system.
+It’s a game of contrasts just as its title suggests—operatic and understated, carnivalesque and dark, austere and decadent, goofy and sexy.
+Until I got used to the visual style, I frequently found myself blinking and thinking, “Aaah, too much!”
+But when my eyes finally adjusted, I found myself fully immersed in the world of Lumière, happy to spend 100+ hours there.
+In the final accounting, I think E33 fully deserved all the Game of the Year accolades it got, even if a few quibbles with its story and leveling system linger.

 Game Style and Play